pacificclimate/plan2adapt-v2/README.md

 This project is very text-heavy.
-We'd rather not release a new version every time we tweak some punctuation, so instead of embedding all the text in the app, we externalize it into a resource file and use the (PCIC-developed) `external-texts` package to provide the text content. `external-texts` processes Markdown, so the resource file can contain Markdown for complex content, of which we have quite a bit in this app.
+We'd rather not release a new version every time we tweak some punctuation, so instead of embedding all the text in the app, we externalize it into a resource file and use the (PCIC-developed) `external-text` package to provide the text content. `external-text` processes Markdown, so the resource file can contain Markdown for complex content, of which we have quite a bit in this app.

-The external texts file is loaded from the
-[public folder](https://facebook.github.io/create-react-app/docs/using-the-public-folder),
-from a file whose path within that directory is specified by the environment variable `REACT_APP_EXTERNAL_TEXTS`.
+The external text resource file is loaded from the project's [public folder](https://facebook.github.io/create-react-app/docs/using-the-public-folder), from a file whose path within that folder is specified by the environment variable `REACT_APP_EXTERNAL_TEXTS`.
+The present setting for this path is `external-text/default.yaml`.

-The public folder is outside the module system managed by Webpack, and its contents are transferred when the app is built (`npm run build`) to `/build/static`.
-The content of `/build/static` can therefore be updated at any time, meaning that the external texts file can be changed after the application is built and deployed, and the updated external texts content will be uploaded whenever the app is refreshed or launched anew after that point.
+In a Create React App app (which this is), the public folder is outside the module system managed by Webpack, and its contents are transferred to `/build/static` when the app is built (`npm run build`).
+Being outside the module system, the content of `/build/static` can be updated at any time, meaning that the external texts file can be changed after the application is built and deployed.
+The updated external text content will be used whenever the app is refreshed or launched anew after that point.

-We will keep a semi-up-to-date version of the external texts file in the `/public` folder of this project for the convenience of the developers.
-However the truly up-to-date content in the deployed app seen by our users is managed in a separate repo (`plan2adapt-external-text`?).
+We keep a semi-up-to-date version of the external texts file in the `/public` folder of this project for the convenience of the developers.
+However the truly up-to-date content in the deployed app seen by our users is managed in a separate repo (`plan2adapt-text`?).
-When we wish to make between-release updates to the text content of the app, we update the separate repo and deploy its contents to `/build/static`.
+When we wish to make between-release updates to the text content of the app, we update the separate repo and deploy its contents to `/build/static` (so, using the default file path, to `/build/static/external-text/default.yaml`.

 IMPORTANT: This means that
 **we must [deploy](https://facebook.github.io/create-react-app/docs/deployment) this app